*UPDATED WITH A RESPONSE FROM MICHAEL KORS, SEE BELOW*

 This treatment of your customers is simply unacceptable, diva-like if I can use the popular culture axiom, and I think it would be fair to say that you’ve taken things a tote too far.

 If this had happened to you, Michael, I’m pretty sure you’d feel affronted too, yes?
-Would you subject Michelle Obama, Catherine Zeta-Jones and Heidi Klum to these measures?
+Would you subject your clients Michelle Obama, Catherine Zeta-Jones and Heidi Klum to these measures?
 Why am I any different?

 I’d appreciate an explanation and an apology, on behalf of all the people to whom I’ve represented your brand as a Luscious brand.
 I’d prefer to keep sharing virtual martinis and being besties, but maybe it’s time to end things?

 This is the response I got when I attempted to email Michael Kors via the official website.

 Says it all, really, doesn’t it?

 I eventually found a customer service email address and was able to send my email.

 In the last 48 hours, over 50,000 people have heard about my experience.
 Thanks for all the support via emails, Twitter and Facebook!

 Two weeks later, and still no response.
 But thanks to a re-post on Facebook and a re-tweet on Twitter, we’ve now reached a minimum of 100,000 people.